 RILA’s Environmental Compliance Committee (ECC) also has many resources on environmental regulatory compliance for retail, in addition to COVID-19 specific information.
 To stay up to date sign up for RCC Alerts.
 Other resources to help ensure compliance are included in the box below.

 RILA Sources Available as Guidance

 Summary of current state actions altering standard compliance and enforcement protocol in response to disruptions caused by COVID-19.

 Webinar of the most recent Retail Compliance Center content related to COVID-19.

 A free analytical platform that helps retailers optimize their environmental compliance program and benchmark with their peers.

-The REC Committee is comprised of environmental professionals charged with leading compliance programs for our retail members.
+The Environmental Compliance Network is comprised of environmental professionals charged with leading compliance programs for our retail members.

 Sustainability & Environment